Alfresco/docs-alfresco/salesforce/latest/using/community.md

 title: Community Sites
 ---

-To create a commuity site and retrieve a shared case as a community member you need to peform a series of steps.
+To share content externally to a community site and retrieve a shared case as a community member you need to peform a series of actions.
 This can be done using either the [Lightning Experience](#lightning-experience) or [Salesforce Classic](#salesforce-classic).

-> **Note:** Before you begin ensure you have added the administrator user of Alfresco Content Services that you use as an administrator of Salesforce to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services, for more see [Configure a Salesforce Community Site]({% link salesforce/latest/config/index.md %}#configure-salesforce-community-site).
+Before you begin ensure you have added the administrator user of Alfresco Content Services that you use as an administrator of Salesforce to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services, for more see [Configure a Salesforce Community site]({% link salesforce/latest/config/index.md %}#configure-a-salesforce-community-site).

+> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (Digital Business Platform-as-a-Service (PaaS))

-## Lightning experience
+## Lightning Experience

-To create a commuity site you need to peform the following:

 1. See [Create an Experience Cloud Site pg.
 51](https://resources.docs.salesforce.com/latest/latest/en-us/sfdc/pdf/communities.pdf){:target="_blank"}